You are here

 Staged role play

-- Elicit or explain the concept of a gap year (between university and school) and ask students what they'd like to do if they had a free year.
+- Elicit or explain the concept of a gap year (between school and university) and ask students what they'd like to do if they had a free year.

 - Elicit travelling and hang up a large map of the world.